cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 * `5!` the page 5 even if it's normally not visible in a menu
 * `42, 5!` combinations thereof

-The following parameters will also influence wAct is shown on the first level:
+The following parameters will also influence what is shown on the first level:

 * `"start": ".", "children": true` starts with children of the current page
 * `"start": "42", "children": true` starts with children of page 42 - ideal for footer or system-menus